Cardiac RehabilitationSkip to the navigation

 Who should take part in cardiac rehab?

-Doctors often prescribe cardiac rehab for people who have had a heart attack or bypass surgery.
-But people with many types of heart or blood vessel disease can benefit from cardiac rehab.
-Rehab might help you if you have:
+People with many types of heart or blood vessel disease can benefit from cardiac rehab.
+Rehab can help you if you have:

 - Heart failure.